Who Can Apply | How to Apply | Application News | Application FAQ

 Want More Info?
 Need help with the FAFSA?
 Contact our office if you have questions or need help!

-Application Calendar: Class of 2023
+Application Calendar: Class of 2026

 October - March: Priority financial aid deadlines for many Florida schools.
 These have gotten earlier, so check with your schools.
+Some financial aid is first-come-first-served, so be sure to meet your school's priority deadline.

-Nov 1: Scholarship Foundation Part One application opens.
+Nov 1: Scholarship Foundation Application opens.

-Dec 1: Bright Futures registration opens
+Dec 1: Bright Futures registration opens.

 April TBD: Interviews for Richardson finalists